15th Infantry Division (Iraq): Individual armament of fighters

 The division also operate 60mm, 81mm and 120mm mortars.
 It is demonstrated in every company in the division and there is also SPG-9.
-They are equipped with I-OTV shields and very modern helmets such as MICH-2000/2001 helmets, various helmets, combat bags and other individual equipment.
+They are equipped with Improved Outer Tactical Vests and very modern helmets such as MICH-2000/2001 helmets, various helmets, combat bags and other individual equipment.

 The division is equipped with Mine-resistant ambush-protected (MRAP) vehicles, such as the Armor MAXPRO, CAIMAN, and the latest version of the Humvee.

 Combat history

 The first battle the division participated in is the battle to liberate Al-Hamra camp in the Nabai area in 2015 and also the recent battles of Mosul and later participated in the liberation of Tal Afar and took part in Iraqi–Kurdish conflict.